 Aside from the penalties mentioned above, anytime an individual is convicted of driving under the influence of drugs or alcohol in Florida, he or she can also be ordered to serve probation, community control, attend DUI School, have an ignition interlock device installed in their vehicle, and other appropriate penalties.

-Florida law requires that police officers must have probable cause to believe you have committed a traffic infraction, reasonable suspicion that you were committing a crime or evidence that your well-being was in danger in order to stop your vehicle.
+Florida law requires that police officers have probable cause to believe you have committed a traffic infraction, reasonable suspicion that you were committing a crime or evidence that your well-being was in danger to stop your vehicle.

-Did you suffer from diabetes, arthritis, vertigo, concussion issues, gout, issues from head injuries or surgeries at the time you were arrested for DUI?
-Officers will claim that you were DUI based upon the allegations that you were unsteady, incapable of maintaining balance, and that you performed poorly during roadside sobriety exercises.
+Did you suffer from diabetes, arthritis, vertigo, concussion issues, gout, issues from head injuries, or surgeries when you were arrested for DUI?
+Officers will claim that you were DUI based on the allegations that you were unsteady, incapable of maintaining balance and performed poorly during roadside sobriety exercises.

-Under Florida Law, the State must prove that your breath test was over the limit “while driving” or “while in actual physical control of a motor vehicle”.
+Under Florida Law, the State must prove that your breath test was over the limit “while driving” or “in actual physical control of a motor vehicle.”
 If you were arrested for DUI in Florida, you know that your breath test occurred at the police station well after the officer placed you under arrest and not “while” you were driving.

 Florida Highway Patrol: This state agency is responsible for patrolling highways in Florida, including throughout the Palm Beach area.